Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/essay.md

 The signbox is where Formal SignWriting becomes visibly spatial and technically precise.

-It is also the clearest public handoff from the writing lane into the formal technical model.
+It is also the clearest public handoff from the writing-systems series into the formal technical model.

 Its core claim is simple: